telerik/fiddler-everywhere-docs/rules-presets/filters/hide-connect-tunnels.md

 1. Create a **Do Not Show** action.

     >important The **Do Not Show** action is final.
-No other action or active rule placed lower in the rules queue will be executed.
+No other action or active rule placed lower in the Rules list will be executed.

 This sample Fiddler rule hides all HTTP sessions that use the **CONNECT** method.